Roberts and Barrand

 Roberts and Barrand was a musical group formed in 1969 by John Roberts and Tony Barrand while they were graduate students in psychology at Cornell University.
-Much of their repertoire is traditional English music, although they have also recorded albums of traditional sea shanties.
+Much of their repertoire is traditional English music (including many prominent recordings of sea shanties), although they have also recorded other English-language and contemporary folk songs.

 The duo also performed as members of the four-man act Nowell Sing We Clear.

-Barrand died on 29 January 2022, at the age of 76.
+Tony Barrand died on 29 January 2022, at the age of 76.
+John Roberts died on 3 February 2025, at the age of 80.